tomimick/restpie3/README.md

 * authorization is enforced via user roles and function decorator, not requiring complex code
 * uwsgi supports running code as a lower privileged user
-* uwsgi supports SSL certificates (but a load balancer or nginx in front is recommended as SSL endpoint)

 Of course the overall security of the service is also heavily dependent on the configuration of the server infrastructure and access policies.